omeka/TrainingMaterials/ThemingIntro/ThemingOmeka.md

 ## From Scratch Theme
+_Explain how to use From Scratch to jump-start your theme development_

 * Contains files and folders for collections, items, header and footer, css, and more to get you up and theming quickly.

+### Activities

+* Download From Scratch and look through style.css

 ## Override the items/show page